top of page

 Animal Care

-• Use commercial recycled paper bedding, shredded office mail, and used newspapers for small animal bedding
+• Use recycled paper bedding, shredded office mail, and used newspapers for small animal bedding

 Electricity